-Article 44 (1) Every business year, the JLSC must prepare a balance sheet, profit and loss statement, documents concerning the handling of profits and losses, the other documents that Ministry of Justice Order prescribes, and the detailed statements associated with all of these documents (hereinafter referred to as "financial statements"), submit them to the Minister of Justice within three months of the end of the business year, and have them approved by the Minister of Justice.

-- (2) When submitting financial statements to the Minister of Justice pursuant to the preceding paragraph, the JLSC must include a business report for the relevant business year prepared pursuant to Ministry of Justice Order and a settlement of accounts prepared in accordance with the budget category, as well as an audit report for the financial statements and an accounts inspection report for the settlement of accounts. - (3) Prior to approving the financial statements pursuant to paragraph (1), the Minister of Justice must hear the opinion of the evaluation committee. - (4) Having obtained the approval referred to in paragraph (1), the JLSC must issue public notice of its financial statements in the Official Gazette without delay, and it must keep the financial statements as well as the business report, settlement of accounts, audit report, and account audit reports referred to in paragraph (2) at each office and make them available for public inspection for the duration of the period prescribed by Ministry of Justice Order. - (5) Instead of issuing public notice as under the preceding paragraph with regard to the associated detailed statements referred to in paragraph (1) and other documents that Ministry of Justice Order prescribes, the JLSC may issue public notice by means of: - (i) publication in a daily newspaper that publishes information on current affairs; - (ii) electronic public notice (meaning issuing public notice by taking what Ministry of Justice Order prescribes as measures to put the information that constitutes the details about which the public is to be notified into a form that enables a large, non-exclusive audience to access it through the use of an electronic data processing system or through any other application of information and communications technology which is specified by Ministry of Justice Order; the same applies in the following paragraph). - (6) When issuing public notice by way of an electronic public notice pursuant to the preceding paragraph, the JLSC must do so continually during the period specified by Ministry of Justice Order as referred to in paragraph (4).
+- Article 44 (1) Every fiscal year, the JLSC must prepare a balance sheet, profit and loss statement, documents concerning the handling of profits and losses, the other documents that Ministry of Justice Order prescribes, and the detailed statements associated with all of these documents (referred to below as "financial statements"), submit them to the Minister of Justice within three months of the end of the fiscal year, and have them approved by the Minister of Justice. - (2) When submitting financial statements to the Minister of Justice pursuant to the preceding paragraph, the JLSC must include an operational report for the fiscal year prepared pursuant to Ministry of Justice Order and a settlement of accounts prepared in accordance with the budget category, as well as an audit report and a financial audit report for the financial statements and settlement of accounts. - (3) When approving the financial statements pursuant to paragraph (1), the Minister of Justice must hear the opinion of the Evaluation Committee in advance. - (4) Having obtained the approval referred to in paragraph (1), the JLSC must issue public notice of its financial statements in the Official Gazette without delay, and it must keep the financial statements as well as the operational report, settlement of accounts, audit report, and financial audit reports referred to in paragraph (2) at each office and make them available for public inspection for the period prescribed by Ministry of Justice Order. - (5) Instead of issuing a public notice as under the preceding paragraph with regard to the associated detailed statements referred to in paragraph (1) and other documents that Ministry of Justice Order prescribes, the JLSC may issue a public notice by means of either: - (i) publication in a daily newspaper that publishes matters on current affairs; or - (ii) electronic public notice (meaning issuing a public notice by taking what Ministry of Justice Order prescribes as measures to put the information that constitutes the details about which the public is to be notified into a form that enables a large, non-exclusive audience to access it through the use of an electronic data processing system or through any other application of information and communications technology which is specified by Ministry of Justice Order; the same applies in the following paragraph). - (6) When issuing public notice by way of an electronic public notice pursuant to the preceding paragraph, the JLSC must do so continually during the period specified by Ministry of Justice Order as referred to in paragraph (4).